 3. You'll find all messages deleted in the past 30 days.
 If needed, use your Face ID or passcode to unhide deleted messages in the Recently Deleted folder.

 4. Choose a single or more iMessages, and tap Recover > Recover [number] Messages.
 To restore all deleted messages, tap the Recover All instead.

 Recently deleted iMessages will either be recovered or automatically erased after 30 days.
 If an iMessage is deleted before updating to iOS 16 or later, you can't find or recover it in Messages folders, resulting in permanent deletion.
 But fortunately, the deleted data may remain in the device's internal memory, available for recovery before being replaced by new data.

 Whether it exceeds 30 days or you don't have iOS 16 or later, iPhone Data Recovery excels at retrieving almost everything, even without backups, seamlessly recovering deleted iMessages from an iPhone or iPad with clicks.
 It's extremely easy to use — just connect iPhone to computer, scan it completely and then you're able to restore iMessages, texts and other files it found.

 This iPhone message recovery tool also includes a backup extractor that lets you preview and retrieve iMessages from iTunes backup without restoring the entire device to an earlier state, avoid overwriting of current data.

 Here's how to recover deleted iMessages and texts on iPhone without backup:

 Step 1: Choose Recovery Mode

-Step 2: Scan your iPhone
+Step 2: Connect and scan your iPhone

 Step 3: View deleted iMessages